scalacenter/scalac-profiling/HISTORICALCONTEXT.md

 # Historical Context

+Most of the statements made in this doc correspond to the `1.0.0` version.
+As of now (Late Fall '23), it's an essay describing the process of building the `scalac-profiling` tool.

 ## Goal of the project

 The goal of this proposal is to allow Scala developers to optimize their